Toy: Disposal

 When toys have been outgrown or are no longer wanted, they may be donated to charity, sold at garage sales, auctioned, or even donated to museums.
 However, when toys are broken, worn out or otherwise unfit for use, care should be taken when disposing of them.
 Donated or resold toys should be gently used, clean and have all parts.
 Before disposal of any battery-operated toy, batteries are removed and recycled; some communities demand this be done.
 Some manufacturers, such as Little Tikes, will take back and recycle their products.

 In 2007, massive recalls of toys produced in China led many U.S.-based charities to cut back on, or even discontinue, their acceptance of used toys.
 Goodwill stopped accepting donations of any toys except for stuffed animals, and other charities checked all toys against government-issued checklists.

 The WEEE directive (Waste Electrical and Electronic Equipment), which aims at increasing re-using, reducing, and recycling electronic waste, applies to toys in the United Kingdom as of 2 January 2007.

+Toys may also be created from discarded items, rather than becoming waste themselves.
+For example, in India, science educator and toy inventor Arvind Gupta has been credited with designing over 1,300 toys from ordinary materials and recycled rubbish to promote sustainability and science education in underprivileged village schools.